mikeconley/documents/How_mconley_uses_Mercurial_for_Mozilla_code.md

 # "Whoops, I forgot to add a file"

-If we add a new to the codebase, we have to explicitly tell Mercurial that it's a file that's worth caring about and adding.
+If we add a new file to the codebase, we have to explicitly tell Mercurial that it's a file that's worth caring about and adding.
 We do this with the `hg add` command.

 *Note: Unlike `git`, the `hg add` command is not for adding a file to some kind of staging area for a commit.
 Mercurial has no notion of a staging area.*